-“As we learn over time, the goal is to make more customized recommendations that will help members accomplish their goals and live healthier lives,” Apple COO Jeff Williams said in the press release.
+“As we learn over time, the goal is to make more customized recommendations that will help members accomplish their goals and live healthier lives,” Apple COO Jeff Williams said in the announcement.

-Aetna's not the first company to launch a similar program.
+Aetna's not the first company to launch a similar program, CNBC noted.
 In November 2018, UnitedHealthcare announced that eligible plan participants could obtain an Apple Watch by meeting daily walking goals.
-Thousands of customers who participate in a health rewards program can now "walk off" the cost of the watch, essentially getting a $300 version of the device for free, CNBC reports.
+Thousands of customers active in a health rewards program can now "walk off" the cost of the watch, essentially getting a $300 version of the device for free.

-UnitedHealthcare’s program members to request an Apple Watch (up to a Series 3), if they don't have one already, and they pay taxes and shipping coste.
-Once they receive their smartwatch, they get up to $4 per day toward the price of the watch by achieving certain activity milestones, CNBC notes.
+Once they receive their smartwatch, they get up to $4 per day toward the price of the watch by achieving certain activity milestones.

-It’s worth noting that user privacy and data security are of great importance to Aetna’s Attain app.
+It’s worth noting that user privacy and data security are high priorities for the Attain app.
 It’s a completely voluntary program, members determine what information they want to share and can discontinue using Attain at any time.
 Nor will information from this program will not be used for underwriting, premium or coverage decisions, per the company’s release.

 Rather, the Attain app aims to bring about increased and sustained physical activity in members, the insurer says.